 I have also seen a much more serious investment from Gucci but it pretty much only centers around their website.
 Last year they were one of the first fashion houses to launch a serious mobile web presence and it now reportedly accounts for 41% of their online traffic and over 28% of their online sales.

 But ever with the two standouts, the vast majority of luxury fashion houses simply do not understand the modern consumer outside of the in-store experience.
 They need to understand that there is so much more potential for their brands if they really leveraged the power of their brands to make them into true lifestyle brands.
 People want to live the lives that these brands promise, they want advice on how to dress like the people in their ads and they want to do all of this so they can feel more stylish, take better selfies and just feel better about themselves.
+With all this being said, you don’t have to break the bank by buying designer products.
+If you’ve got your eye set on a Gucci bag, for example, saving for it would make owning the bag a lot more worthwhile, as you have something to work towards.
+Additionally, if owning a Gucci Replica bag works for you, that’s fine too, especially if you don’t have the money just yet to spend on the real deal!
 The other nice bi-product of creating a lifestyle brand is that people will buy more of your products because they are much more deeply invested in your brand and what it represents to themselves and everyone else.

 They also need to realize how the modern consumer uses digital experiences and especially social media.These brands have to realize that their old school idea of advertising and brand building doesn’t work anymore.
 You can’t treat digital like it is just a series of PR stunts where you run a campaign and then stop talking to the consumers until it is time for the next campaign.
 Modern digital branding requires that you have an ongoing conversation and that conversation better have value because there are a thousand other places where I can get photos, offers, and marketing fluff.